curegit/sc4-my-sim-tool/README.md

 ### Interactive Mode

-If you execute the application with no command line arguments, it prompts inputs in standard input.
+If you execute the application with no command-line arguments, it prompts inputs in standard input.

 ### Drag and Drop